Disclaimer: We are reader supported. If you make a purchase from one of our links, we may earn a small commission, at no cost to you.

 Are you considering a non-inflatable paddle board?

-Stand-up paddle boards come in two main varieties: hard boards, also referred to as rigid boards or non-inflatable boards, and inflatable SUPs (iSUPs).
+Stand-up paddleboards are generally available in two main types: rigid boards, also called hard or non-inflatable boards, and inflatable SUPs (iSUPs).

 The Benefits of Non Inflatable Paddle Boards